ucb-stat133/stat133-fall-2017/labs/lab03-hws-repository.md

     -   Ningning:
 -   Please keep your repository in private mode until the semester is over (Dec-18th).
 -   I don't recommend deleting your repo after the semester is over.
 Why not?
 Because it is your work, and you will put many hours of effort on it.
 And I bet you will eventually come back to check its content to see how something was done (data reshaping, a plot, a function, slides, a shiny app, etc).
--   Keep your repo part of your (code) portfolio.
+-   Keep your repo as part of your (code) portfolio.